RIVeR-Lab/river_website/content/authors/henry-noyes/_index.md

 ---
 # Display name
-title: "Benjamin Pyatski"
+title: "Henry Noyes"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "benjamin-pyatski"
--
+- "henry-noyes"

 # Is this the primary user of the site?
 superuser: false